SHARE

 You can also freeze the uncooked dough.
 When you want to bake a batch, let the dough defrost in the fridge overnight before scooping out your cookies and baking as directed in the recipe.

-Can I Make Vegan Bakery-Style Oatmeal Chocolate Chip Cookies?
+Can I Make This Oatmeal Chocolate Chip Cookies Recipe Vegan?

 Of course.
 Making these cookies bakery-style can be achieved by following my Vegan Chocolate Chip Cookies recipe, however, I wouldn't advise making them too large since they might get a little too thin.
 I recommend scooping 1 ½ to 2 Tbsps at most for a nice size cookie when making them vegan.
 In addition, just substitute ½ cup of flour with rolled oats.